-Hobbled by chip, other shortages, GM profit slides 40% in Q2 - NewsBreak
+Hobbled By Chip, Other Shortages, GM Profit Slides 40% In Q2 - NewsBreak

 The company’s liquidity, measured by cash and available credit lines, fell by more than 10% since the end of the year to $33 billion.

-Jacobson said the cash burn was temporary, much of it caused by timing of expenditures, including increased capital investment.
+Jacobson said the cash burn was temporary, much of it caused by timing of expenditures in the second quarter, including increased capital investment.
 The company started the quarter thinking it would produce more vehicles than it did, he said.
-“Essentially all of those vehicles will come back in the second half,” he said.
+“Essentially all of those vehicles will come back in the second half,” he said, adding that demand remains strong.

 More patience will be needed before GM shares, which are down over 40% this year, turn a corner, wrote CFRA Analyst Garrett Nelson.